offerrall/photoff/readme.md

 ### Installation

-Follow the [Installation Guide](https://offerrall.github.io/photoff/installation/) for setup and compilation instructions.
+For detailed setup and compilation instructions, please refer to the [Installation Guide](https://offerrall.github.io/photoff/installation/).

 ---